a-t-h-i/Football-Stats/README.md

 Then cd to the cloned project by running: `cd Football-Stats`

-This assumes you already have python installed.
+You will have to create a virtual environment so that you don't install dependencies system wide.
+You don't need to create it but you definetly would want to if you don't want to install useless pip libraries on your system 😄.
+To create a virtual env run the following command:`python -m venv env`

+Run this to activate the virtual env:`source env/bin/activate`

 Run this command to install the dependencies:`pip install -r requirements.txt`

 After installing the dependencies, you can run this app using: `python3 manage.py runserver`